vue-styleguidist/vue-styleguidist/docs/docs/Deployment.md

 ## Automate deployment on travisCI

-Zeit and Netlify make it easy for your website publication to be automated.
+Zeit and Netlify make it easy for your website deployment to be automated.
 If you are going with GitHub pages though, because it is free for instance, you might want to build automation yourself.

 This is how the very documentation you are reading is deployed automatically